 PW: As companies roll out with RFID, should they separate RFID-enabled packages in their warehouses?

 Greaves: There’s no point in segregating nontagged and tagged inventory.
 It’s just another challenge in the supply chain for them.
-The best approach is to look for an all-tagged value model that at least covers costs, if not an actual cost reduction, across the entire packaged enterprise.
+The best approach is to look for an all-tagged value model that provides at least cover costs, if not an actual cost reduction, across the entire packaged enterprise.

 Greaves: There will be no such thing as a tag standard, because there’s no such thing as a standard tag.
 How could there be?
 The tag that you put on this case here will not work on that pallet over there.